taimos/dvalin/README.md

 used in integration tests.
 The `notification-aws` version uses SES to send emails.
 The region to use can be specified by the property `aws.mailregion`.
 If it is not set, the region is derived using the strategy defined above for the `AWSClient` annotation.

+### Push Notifications

+To use the AWS push implementation provide the configuration `aws.pushApplicationARN` containing the ARN of the platform application in SNS.

 ## monitoring